 Top 10 Hip Hop Movies

 Since the 1980s, the appearance of hip hop in movies and pop culture has been often displayed.
-Increasingly becoming more and more popular, the hip hop movement of today has been used and showcased everywhere, television, fashion, advertisement, mainstream media, and of course film and movies.
-From movies that showcased the early days of hip hop to biopics on some of the greatest hip hop artists that the world has ever seen, we breakdown ten of the top hip hop films of all-time.
+Increasingly becoming more and more popular, the hip hop movement of today has been showcased everywhere, television, fashion, advertisement, mainstream media, and of course film and movies.
+From movies that displayed the early days of hip hop, to biopics on some of the greatest hip hop artists that the world has ever seen, we breakdown ten of the top hip hop films of all-time.

 1. Krush Groove (1985)

 Krush Groove is one of the earlier hip-hop films and can easily be labeled as a seminal piece in this genre.
 It’s a fictionalized take on the way Def Jam Recordings was run and features some quality work from Run-D.M.C, LL Cool J, and Beastie Boys.
 Krush Groove is definitely a nice way to relive the hip-hop days before CDs took over.

 Probably the most famous film on the list, 8 Mile chronicles the journey of Jimmy Smith which roughly mirrors the life of the film’s star, Eminem.
 It’s the classic story of an underdog surviving the streets of Detroit and ending up ruling the hip-hop stages.
 The film has a great album and “Lose Yourself” continues to be relevant even today, but ultimately, it’s the relatable story that finds new audiences decades later.